Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/material_transform.rst

      /
    END

 where <name_string> is a user-defined name for the process model.
 There are currently no additional options for this block.
-Functionality is currently available for problems utilizing flow modes such as :ref:`general-card`, :ref:`th-card`, and :ref:`richards-card`.
+Functionality is currently available for problems utilizing flow modes (such as :ref:`general-card`, :ref:`th-card`, and :ref:`richards-card`) and/or reactive transport with :ref:`ufd-decay-card`.

 The details of the process model are included in the MATERIAL_TRANSFORM_GENERAL block, which lists several MATERIAL_TRANSFORM objects that can be associated with a :ref:`material-property-card`.